geoffreysessums/CustomEmailsV2/README.md

 # CustomEmailsV2

-## Description:
+## Description

-CustomEmailsV2 is similar to CustomEmails except that is written in Bash.
-It uses AWK and SED (stream editor) to produce email files suitable for sending personalized emails **only** to customers with an **owe amount** greater than **paid amount**.
+CustomEmailsV2 produces output files in SMTP format suitable for sending personalized emails to customers with a balance on their accounts.
 Generated source files are prefixed with a "g".
 Also, generated emails are placed in a subordinate directory named "Emails".
 If that directory already exists, then all of its contents are removed; otherwise, the directory is created.

+## Testing

-### Several files are included for testing:
+Several files are included for testing:

 * customer.txt
     * File containing sample input containing one customer per line
     * Each customer line contains: